qwerx22/qwerx22.github.io/README.md

-# qwerx22.github.io
-A poorly written calculator for Scrap Clicker 2 which I cobbled up in about an hour
+A calculator for Scrap Clicker 2